iCHAIT/moviemon/README.md

 ### Known Issues

-* Should I store JSON in a fil, or should we fetch the data on the fly?
+* Should I store JSON in a file, or should we fetch the data on the fly?

 * Valid JSON not getting written into file, currently using hacks by explicitly writing `[`, `]` and truncating a comma at last.